Bank of Singapore

-The Bank of Singapore is the private banking arm of OCBC Bank.
-Formerly known as ING Asia Private Bank, it was acquired by OCBC Bank in 2009 from ING Group for US$1.46 billion.
-As of 31 December 2022, Bank of Singapore's assets under management (AUM) was US$120 billion.
+Bank of Singapore is the private banking arm and a wholly owned subsidiary of Oversea-Chinese Banking Corporation (OCBC), Southeast Asia’s second largest bank.

+Formerly known as ING Asia Private Bank, it was acquired by OCBC in 2009 from ING Group for US$1.46 billion.
+After completed the acquisition, OCBC subsequently combined ING Asia Private Bank with its own private banking business (OCBC Private Bank), and renamed as Bank of Singapore in January 2010.

-The Bank of Singapore serves high net worth individuals and wealthy families in its key markets of Asia, Greater China, the Indian subcontinent and other international markets.
+The Bank of Singapore serves high net worth individuals and wealthy families in its key markets of Southeast Asia, Greater China, India Sub-Continent and other international markets.

-Headquartered in Singapore, the Bank of Singapore has branches in Hong Kong and Dubai, with a representative office in Manila.
+Headquartered in Singapore, the Bank of Singapore has branches in Hong Kong and Dubai, with a representative office in Makati City, Philippines.
 In Europe, the bank serves clients through BOS Wealth Management Europe Société Anonyme (S.A.) which is headquartered in Luxembourg and has a London office.
-In Malaysia, it serves its clients through BOS Wealth Management Malaysia.
+In Malaysia, it serves its clients through BOS Wealth Management Malaysia Berhad.
 Bank of Singapore is rated Aa1 by Moody's.